Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Give examples of any experience you’ve gained from volunteering or through internships
+- Give examples of any experience you have gained through volunteering or interning

-- Be sure to highlight any accomplishments or responsibilities you took on in these roles
+- Highlight any accomplishments or responsibilities you held in these roles

 References: